 If the details are invisible: zoom in and take extra photos!
 And of course: make sure you have a mannequin that is correct in terms of dimensions/sizes.

-Clothing presentation on a person made of flesh and blood:
+Clothing presentation on a real person:

 If you prefer not to choose a sewing of shop window mannequin but want to show the clothing yourself (or on another), make sure you look your best.
 Ask the amateur photographer to take the photos from a favorable angle; at a distance, not too close and preferably at sitting height.
 In this way it will not look like you are having tiny legs and the clothes will look better in proportion.
 You can still crop in height or width.